SyncfusionExamples/How-to-validate-an-ip-address-in-DataForm-using-SfMaskedEdit-in-Xamarin.iOS/README.md

 # How to validate an IP address in DataForm using SfMaskedEdit in Xamarin.iOS

-This repository contains sample for how to validate an ip address in SfDataForm using the [Syncfusion Xamarin.iOS Masked Edit](https://help.syncfusion.com/xamarin-ios/sfmaskededit/getting-started) control.
+This repository contains sample to validate an ip address in SfDataForm using the [Syncfusion Xamarin.iOS Masked Edit](https://help.syncfusion.com/xamarin-ios/sfmaskededit/getting-started) control.

 ## Syncfusion controls